Texas circuit shaping up for big debut

 Interior work to circuit facilities is under way and catch fences being put up.

-Sexton said the Austin organizers met periodically with Ecclestone to discuss progress and ensure everything was up to the Briton’s expectations.
+Sexton said the Austin organisers met periodically with Ecclestone to discuss progress and ensure everything was up to the Briton’s expectations.

 “He seems happy at the moment but there’s nothing the matter with high standards,” he added.
 “He drives a hard bargain but with the same token he has a great respect for the people that he works with and thus the venues have a great respect for him.”